it's often best to engage specialist solicitors right from the start

 Some key law on contested wills

-It is essential that a testator shall understand the nature of the act and its effects; shall understand the extent of the property of which he is disposing; and shall be able to comprehend and appreciate the claims to which he ought to give effect, and; with a view to the latter object, that no disorder of mind shall poison his affections, pervert his sense of right or pervert the exercise of his natural faculties; that no insane delusions shall influence his mind in disposing of his property and bring about a disposal of it which if his mind had been sound, would not have been made.Banks v Goodfellow [1870]
+It is essential that a testator shall understand the nature of the act and its effects; shall understand the extent of the property of which he is disposing; and shall be able to comprehend and appreciate the claims to which he ought to give effect, and; with a view to the latter object, that no disorder of mind shall poison his affections, pervert his sense of right or pervert the exercise of his natural faculties;&nbsp that no insane delusions shall influence his mind in disposing of his property and bring about a disposal of it which if his mind had been sound, would not have been made.Banks v Goodfellow [1870]

 If a will is duly executed and the testator has testamentary capacity……… the court will presume in the absence of other evidence that the testator knew and approved the contents of the will, unless the circumstances are such as to excite the suspicion of the court.
 If such circumstances exist, the burden lies on those seeking to prove the will to establish affirmatively, on the balance of probabilities, that the testator knew and approved the contents of the will” Fuller v Strum [2002].